Single-use plastic products ban

 - single-use plastic straws (not always required) – paper straws and reusable straws made from bamboo, stainless steel and silicone

 - single-use plastic cutlery – reusable cutlery made from stainless steel, heavy-weight plastic and bamboo

 - single-use plastic plates – paper and reusable plastic plates and crockery

 - single-use plastic drink stirrers (not always required) – wooden paddle/pop sticks, stainless steel teaspoons.

 When would products be banned?

-Legislation would then be amended to allow for selected single-use plastic products to be banned.
-An implementation plan and timeframes would also be developed in consultation with stakeholders.
-This would include a plan to communicate the products ban to Queenslanders.
+An implementation plan and timeframes will also be developed in consultation with stakeholders, along with a plan to communicate the ban to Queenslanders and businesses.

-Other single-use plastic products may be considered in a second phase of banning, including:
+Other single-use plastic products will be considered for banning in the future, including:

 - coffee and other plastic cups

 - some polystyrene packaging and takeaway food and drink containers